lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ## Step 5: Rebuild your application or Configure autobuild (after git commit)

 When you have made code changes to your project you probably want to rebuild your application.
-You can rebuild you application manually or automatically.
+There are two options to rebuild you application manually or automatically:

 1.Manual rebuild